Recipe for Homemade Cough Syrup and Sore Throat Soother

 Homemade Cough Syrup – Why Does it Work?

 This recipe for homemade cough syrup features a mixture of apple cider vinegar, lemon, cayenne, ginger, honey, and water.
 Each ingredient has unique properties to help tackle the symptoms of sore throats and lingering coughs that come with a winter cold.
+Store it in a jar, like one of these cute Weck Jars, in the refrigerator.

 Ginger – Ginger is a natural antihistamine, has anti-immflamatory properties, and relieves chest congestion.